telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/localization-spreadsh/localization.md

 # Localization

 Language localization of software is the process of its adaptation to a specific country, area, or culture that uses a different language from the ones in which the software is released into.

-In terms of Kendo UI Spreadsheet widget, you are able to localize its messages in two ways:
+In terms of the Spreadsheet widget, you can localize its messages either:

-1. By using an external localization file where all text messages are translated in the language you need for your project.
+1. By using an external localization file where all text messages are translated in the language you need for your project, or
 2. By using JavaScript to manipulate the translation of only certain text entities.

-Messages represent the default written content of a widget that appears to end users, e.g., the **Copy**, **Cut**, and **Paste** Toolbar commands.
+The messages represent the default written content of a widget that appears to end users.
+For example, the **Copy**, **Cut**, and **Paste** Toolbar commands.

-## Via External File
+## Using External File

-You are able to change the messages displayed in Kendo UI widgets by adding a script file to the document as demonstrated in the example below.
+To change the messages that are displayed in Kendo UI widgets, add a script file to the document.

 ###### Example